I Want To...

 Functional problems, also called motility disorders, are conditions that result from poor nerve and muscle function in the digestive tract.
 Organs that are part of the gastrointestinal tract will usually look normal on medical images, such as CT scans or MRI scans, but the organs do not work like they should.

-“The gastrointestinal system has its own nervous system to control the muscle contractions that digest the food you eat,” says Dr. Linda Lee, director of the Johns Hopkins Integrative Medicine and Digestive Center.
+“The gastrointestinal system has its own nervous system to control the muscle contractions that digest the food you eat,” says Dr. Linda Lee.
 “Functional disorders can be difficult to diagnose, because we cannot easily see problems with the nerves or muscles in the gastrointestinal tract.”

 Some of the conditions that could cause abdominal pain are: